metacpan/metacpan-cpan-extracted/distros/A/App-Greple/README.md

     fashion.
 If you want case-insensitive match and case-sensitive color selection, indicate insensitiveness in the pattern rather than command option (e.g. '_(?i)pattern_').

-- **--random**

-    Use random selected color to display matched string each time.
-    Disabled by default.

 - **--face**=\[-+\]_effect_